chiragchatur2001/CLOAK/README.md

 MSA_scoring:

 The files in this folder are used for scoring an alignment.
-In this case, we have scores sample_MSAs_result.fasta against truth.fasta and stored the result in score.txt
+In this case, we have scored sample_MSAs_result.fasta against truth.fasta and stored the result in score.txt
 The other files contain code that implement the scoring logic